 Emirates Polio campaign

-The Emirates Polio Campaign for polio eradication is made under the directives of H. H. Sheikh Khalifa bin Zayed AI Nahyan, President of the UAE in support of health-care programmes in Pakistan to bring epidemics under control and deflect the health hazards on the children in the affected areas.
+The Emirates Polio Campaign for polio eradication is made under the directives of the late H. H. Sheikh Khalifa bin Zayed AI Nahyan, in support of health-care programmes in Pakistan to bring epidemics under control and deflect the health hazards on the children in the affected areas.

 The effort is part of the UAE Government's 2013 pledge of AED 440 million for supporting global efforts to put the world over the finish line for polio eradication by 2018, with a focus on Pakistan, which has one of world's highest rates of polio infection.

 Through the Emirates Polio campaign, the UAE has provided 116,177,794 million polio vaccines for Pakistani children aged under five from January 2014 to the end of May 2016.